-The journey to CFO has been added to your bookmarks.
+The journey to CFO has been saved

 Today, there are large numbers of women in the finance functions of major corporations but disproportionately few women chief financial officers (CFOs).
 To help close the gap, Deloitte’s CFO Program and the Women’s Initiative set out to learn how women became successful CFOs.
 Building on the interviews of 15 leading women CFOs in the United States and Europe, CFO recruiters at major search firms, and other senior executives, we synthesized critical lessons useful for anyone aspiring to become a CFO.